This Agreement (as defined below) is made and entered into by and between:

 5.2 Renewal Fees.
 For each Renewal, you shall pay for the Instrumental Services consistent with the subscription-fee rates specified in the Order Form or, if applicable, such other rates as we may establish by written notice to you at least thirty (30) calendar days prior to the Renewal.

 5.3 Payment Terms.
 Unless otherwise specified in the applicable Order Form, you shall pay all amounts due within thirty (30) days of the date of the applicable invoice, except for amounts subject to a good faith dispute, provided that you notify us of any such dispute in writing prior to the date such amounts would otherwise be due, and that you cooperate with us in promptly resolving such dispute.
 Any undisputed amount not paid when due will be subject to late interest charges equal to 8% a year above the Bank of England’s base rate from time to time, but 8% a year for any period when that base rate is below 0%, of the outstanding amount which shall accrue on a daily basis until payment of the overdue sum, whether before or after judgment.
-You shall reimburse us for any costs or expenses (including, but not limited to, legal fees on a full indemnity basis) incurred by us when collecting any amount that is not paid when due including without limitation any and all third party collection agencies fees.
+You shall reimburse us for any costs or expenses (including, but not limited to, third party collection agency and/or legal fees on a full indemnity basis) incurred by us when collecting any amount that is not paid when due.
 You are not allowed to set-off any fees with any amounts that we may owe you.

 5.4 Taxes.
 Our fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, GST, use or withholding taxes, assessable by any jurisdiction whatsoever in relation to your purchases under this Agreement (collectively, the “Taxes”).
 You are solely responsible for paying all Taxes associated with your purchases hereunder.
 If we have a legal obligation to pay or collect Taxes for which you are responsible for under this Clause 5.4, we shall invoice you and you shall pay that amount to us unless you provide us with a valid tax exemption certificate authorised by the appropriate taxing authority.
 We shall calculate applicable Taxes based on your billing address as detailed on the relevant Order Form (it is your duty to inform us if Taxes should be assessed on a different address).
 You shall promptly notify us of any changes to any of your addresses specified in an Order Form.
 Taxes shall not be deducted from or set-off against the fees in the applicable Order Form.